adamscott/godot-website/collections/_release_4_5/entry-systems-rendering-bent-normal-maps-support.md

   Normal maps are often used on models to add surface details without having to make the meshes super detailed.
 If the normal map describes a bump, the lighting system will make it look like there is one, even if the underlying polygon is flat.

-  Bent normal maps are similar, as they are a texture representing 3D vectors each pointing at something.
+  Bent normal maps are similar, as they are textures representing 3D vectors each pointing at something.
 The normals are considered "bent" because instead of being perpendicular to the surface, they actually point towards the direction of least occlusion. i.e. the direction with the least amount of stuff blocking the incoming light).
 For example, if a theoretical bent normal map was created from the insides of a cave, each vector would point towards the opening.

   What does it mean?
 Why should we care about the direction of least occlusion?